 Expats often ask whether it would be possible for them to purchase a rented apartment or buy-to-let investment.
-Against the backdrop of low interest rates and rising property prices, apartments and residences in the large Dutch cities are considered an interesting investment.
+Against the backdrop of low-interest rates and rising property prices, apartments and residences in the large Dutch cities are considered an interesting investment.
 In addition to gaining rental income, forecasts project that buyers can expect an increase in property value as well.
-Buy-to-let properties can be purchased with private cash, however, taking out a mortgage has recently become an option as Finsens explains below.
+Buy-to-let properties can be purchased with private cash, however, taking out a mortgage has recently become an option as below.

 Conditions for buy-to-let investments in the Netherlands

-On behalf of the expat community, Finsens investigated the requirements for foreigners looking to invest in a buy-to-let property in the Netherlands.
+On behalf of the expat community, Expatica investigated the requirements for foreigners looking to invest in a buy-to-let property in the Netherlands.

 Another significant detail is that private cash is required at all times.
-The bank will expect buyers to invest roughly 40 percent of the purchase price with their own cash.
+The bank provides a loan up to 70% of the value of the property, which means the remainder of the purchase needs to be financed with own cash.

 Getting a mortgage for buy-to-let property in the Netherlands